 Back of a Tris Speaker reprint from the Dover T206 reprint set

-Again, focus on the card and the steps below should help you avoid buying any fakes like this.
-(Also, see our guide on defunct and basement card graders here)
+Again, focus on the card; the steps below should help you avoid buying fakes like this.

 A fake T206 Honus Wagner card in a fake 'basement grading' deceitful card holder.

-Examining Font In Player's Name On Front Of T206 Card
+Examining Player Name Fonts On A T206 Card

-One of the first areas to examine when authenticating a T206 card is the front text area where the player's last name and team name are located on the bottom of the card.
+One of the first areas to examine when authenticating a T206 card is the front text area on the bottom, detailing the player’s last name and team name.

-Most fakes have not been able to reproduce the correct font and color of the text on the front of authentic T206 cards.
-On an authentic card, the text is actually a dark brown color, whereas most fakes actually use a black ink.
+Most fakes have been unable to reproduce the correct font and color of the text on the front of authentic T206 cards.
+The text is dark brown on a genuine card, whereas most fakes use black ink.

-This might be harder to differentiate if you haven't handled a real T206 card, thus I always recommend having a few common cards nearby to help compare.
+If you have yet to handle an actual T206 card, these nuances might be more complicated to differentiate.
+Thus, I always recommend having a few common cards nearby to help compare.

 Text on an authentic T206 Honus Wagner card